Gray-Box Nonlinear Feedback Optimization: Numerical Evaluations

-We compare the closed-loop interconnection of the system~\eqref{eq:sys_simulation} with various controllers: model-based feedback optimization controllers with accurate $H_k$ and inexact $\hat{H}$, the controller with sensitivity learning \cite{picallo2021adaptive}, the model-free controller in \cite{he2022model}, and our proposed gray-box controller \eqref{eq:hybrid_controller} using $\hat{H}$.
-Specifically, $\hat{H}$ is generated by perturbing $C(I-A)^{-1}B_1$ with uniform noises, where the noise bound is $10\%$ of the maximum magnitude of the elements of $C(I-A)^{-1}B_1$.
-That is, $\hat{H}$ is a noisy estimate of the sensitivity corresponding to the linear part of \eqref{eq:sys_simulation}.
-The step sizes are $\eta = 2.5\times 10^{-4}$ for model-based controllers with $H_k$ or $\hat{H}$, the controller with sensitivity learning, as well as our gray-box controller \eqref{eq:hybrid_controller}.
-The model-free controller with such a step size will diverge.
-Thus, we select $\eta = 2\times 10^{-4}$ for this controller.
-For the model-free and gray-box controllers, we choose the smoothing parameter $\delta = 10^{-3}$ and conduct $30$ independent experiments.
-The gray-box controller uses \eqref{eq:adaptive_comb_coeff_case_constant} to determine the combination coefficients, and the constant $C$ therein is set to $100$.
+We compare the closed-loop interconnection of \eqref{eq:sys_simulation} with various controllers: model-based feedback optimization controllers with $H_k$, inexact $\hat{H}$, and sensitivity learning \cite{picallo2021adaptive}, the discrete-time stochastic extremum seeking controller \cite{liu2016stochastic}, the model-free controller \cite{he2022model}, and our gray-box controller \eqref{eq:hybrid_controller} using $\hat{H}$.
+Since the last three controllers involve stochasticity, we conduct $30$ independent experiments.

-Fig.~\ref{fig:comparison} illustrates the performance of the closed-loop interconnection of the system~\eqref{eq:sys_simulation} with the above controllers.
+\cref{fig:comparison} illustrates the performance of the closed-loop interconnection.
 The convergence measure is the squared gradient norm of the reduced objective $\obj$ of \eqref{eq:opt_problem_simulation}.
-The shades corresponding to the model-free and gray-box controllers represent the ranges of change in $30$ experiments, and the solid curves denote the averages.
+The shaded regions represent the variability across independent experiments, and the solid curves indicate the average convergence measures.
 When the true sensitivity $H_k$ is available, the model-based controller enjoys both fast convergence and high accuracy.
 However, the use of an inexact sensitivity $\hat{H}$ causes a severe bias and closed-loop sub-optimality.
-Sensitivity learning addresses this issue via another unit of recursive estimation.
-This unit brings fluctuations and additional costs of storage and computation.
-The model-free controller yields rather accurate solutions, though there is an increase in the number of iterations required.
-In contrast, the gray-box controller strikes a balance between the convergence rate and the solution accuracy.
-Furthermore, the gray-box controller is easy to implement, in that it merely incorporates $\hat{H}$ but not more accurate sensitivity estimates via adaptive convex combination.
+Sensitivity learning addresses this issue via an additional recursive estimation module.
+This module incurs additional costs of storage and computation.
+The extremum-seeking controller suffers from slow convergence.
+The model-free controller yields rather accurate solutions, though there is an increase in the required number of iterations.
+In contrast, our gray-box controller strikes a balance between the convergence rate and solution accuracy.
+Furthermore, the gray-box controller is easy to implement, in that it merely incorporates $\hat{H}$ via adaptive convex combination without requiring more accurate sensitivity estimates.